weecology/DeepForest/docs/Example.md

 ### Evaluation windows

 Split the evaluation tile into windows of 400px with an overlap of 5% among windows.
+The windows will be named <image_name>_0.jpg, <image_name>_1.jpg, etc.

 ```{python}
 YELL_test = get_data("2019_YELL_2_541000_4977000_image_crop.tiff")
 cropped_annotations= preprocess.split_raster(path_to_raster=YELL_test,